willfleury/metrics-agent/README.md

         httpPort: 9899

 Additional reporting systems can be added for each agent programmatically if required.
 Alternatively an additional Java agent could be attached to send the JMX metrics to e.g. Graphite for Dropwizard.
 The benefit of this approach is that it doesn't care how many metric registries are started within the application or by the agent(s).

+### <a name="black-and-white-lists"></a>Black & Black Lists

+Sometimes we only want to scan certain packages or classes which we wish to instrument.
+This could be to reduce the agent startup time or to work around problematic instrumentation situations.
+Note that the black and white lists do not take any annotations or metric configuration into account and essentially override them.

+To white list a class or package include the fully qualified class or package name under the `whiteList` property.
+If no white list is specified, then all classes are scanned and eligible for transforming.

+    whiteList:
+      - com/fleury/test/ClassName
+      - com/fleury/package2

+To black list a class or package add the fully qualified class or package name under the `blackList` property.
+If a class or package is in both white and black list, the black list wins and the class will not be touched.

+    blackList:
+       - com/

 ### Logger Configuration